University of Kentucky: Lewis Honors College

 In October 2015, the University of Kentucky received the largest single gift in its history, $23.5 million from alumnus, longtime donor and successful entrepreneur Thomas W. Lewis and his wife Jan to create the Lewis Honors College.

-The Lewis Honors College was transitioned from the Honors Program at UK in 2015.
-From 2017, the Honors Program became the Lewis Honors College.
-On July 10, 2017, Dr. Christian Brady was announced as the inaugural dean of the college.
-As of August 2017, construction had been completed on Lewis Hall.
+Subsequently, the Honors Program at UK became the Lewis Honors College.
+In 2017, the Honors Program became the Lewis Honors College.
+Its headquarters are in Lewis Hall, which also serves as one of several residence halls for Honors College students.